 Whooping cranes are in the midst of their spring migration and sightings will increase as they make their way through North Dakota over the next several weeks.
-Anyone seeing these endangered birds as they move through the state is asked to report sightings so the birds can be tracked.
+Anyone seeing these endangered birds as they move through the state should report sightings so the birds can be tracked.

-The whooping cranes that do travel through North Dakota in spring are part of a population of about 500 birds on their way from wintering grounds at Aransas National Wildlife Refuge in Texas to nesting grounds at Wood Buffalo National Park in Canada, a distance of about 2,500 miles.
+The whooping cranes that do travel through North Dakota are part of a population of about 500 birds on their way from wintering grounds in Aransas National Wildlife Refuge in Texas to nesting grounds at Wood Buffalo National Park in Canada, a distance of about 2,500 miles.

 Whoopers stand about 5 feet tall and have a wingspan of about 7 feet from tip to tip.
 They are bright white with black wing tips, which are visible only when the wings are outspread.
 In flight, they extend their long necks forward, while their long, slender legs extend out behind the tail.
 Whooping cranes typically migrate singly, or in groups of 2-3 birds, and may be associated with sandhill cranes.